One-to-one computing: Disadvantages

 Disadvantages of 1:1 are controversial, but there are general objections at increasing "screen-time" when the private lives of children also see significant screen-time.
 There may be psychological and / or physical disadvantages as there are with any technology, including the ones replaced (paper, paint, carrying more books).

-While devices aren't addictive, some apps can be addictive.
+Device addiction in children is a concern that has been studied, with controversial results.
 There can also be objection against possible effect of exposure to radiation from the screens and WiFi.
 As stated under advantages there is no general consensus on the scientific evidence on efficacy.
 In a field as new as 1:1 with the technology used having undergone major changes it may take time for clear patterns to emerge and be agreed on.

 The cost itself may be a disadvantage.
 Schools and districts in areas with low incomes and high rates of homelessness have argued that Chromebook programs compare positively to paper for homework return-rates.
 Other disadvantages may be related to the sustainability of infrastructure.
 Currently the cost of the sum of all replacement parts for one Chromebook exceeds the cost of a Chromebook gained through a school districts bulk discount.
 This has resulted in school districts transitioning from a traditional repair model to treating Chromebooks as a disposable device.
 Another disadvantage is the need to future proof reliability.
 Up until recently, and prior to improvements in battery technology, laptops mainly served as non portable devices.
 Many component issues such as battery and cabling issues related to laptops have trickled down into the Chromebook model.
 This is an issue due to Chromebooks typically being distributed in far greater numbers.
 This risks an interruption to instruction that needs to be overcome.